chrisnoonan98675/site/xl-release/how-to/upgrade-xl-release.markdown

 1. Copy the `repository` directory from the old installation directory to the new installation directory.

-1. Copy the contents of the `plugins` directory from the old installation directory to the new installation directory.
+1. If you have implemented any custom plugins, copy them from the `plugins` directory from the previous installation directory to the new installation directory.

 1. Copy the contents of the `ext` directory from the old installation directory to the new installation directory.